dojo/docs/dijit/form/NumberSpinner.rst

 The Basic Version
 -----------------

 This number spinner starts at 1000, and holds a number from 9 to 1550.
 Each up or down button click adjusts the number by 10.
 Note here the constraints attribute.
-The options available in `dojo.number <dojo/number>`_ are available here as well.
+You have all the options available in the `Dojo constraint language <../../quickstart/numbersDates>`_, shared by `dijit.form.ValidationTextBox <ValidationTextBox>`_ and other widgets.

 .. cv-compound::